Monica Lennon

-Monica Lennon (' Ward; born 7 January 1981) is a Scottish politician who has served as a Member of the Scottish Parliament (MSP) for the Central Scotland region since 2016.
-A member of Labour Co-op, she has served in various roles on the front bench.
+Monica Lennon (' Ward; born 7 January 1981) is a Scottish politician who has served as a Member of the Scottish Parliament (MSP) for the Glasgow region since July 2026.
+Lennon was previously an MSP for the Central Scotland region from 2016 to 2026.
+A member of the Labour and Co-Operative Party, she has served in various roles on the shadow front bench.

 She was previously the Scottish Labour Spokesperson for Health and Sport from 2018 to 2021, Scottish Labour Spokesperson for Economy, Jobs and Fair Work from March 2021 to June 2021 and Scottish Labour Spokesperson for Net Zero, Energy and Transport from June 2021 to November 2021.
-She was a candidate in the 2021 Scottish Labour leadership election and currently serves on the Scottish Parliament's Net Zero, Energy and Transport Committee.
+She was a candidate in the 2021 Scottish Labour leadership election and served on the Scottish Parliament's Net Zero, Energy and Transport Committee.
+Following Sarwar's resignation as leader of Scottish Labour, Lennon announced her candidacy in the 2026 Scottish Labour leadership election, but failed to secure enough votes from fellow MPs.

 Early life and career

-Lennon was born in Bellshill and raised in Blantyre, South Lanarkshire, the daughter of Gerard Ward, a council health and safety manager, and his wife Helen.
+Lennon was born in Bellshill and raised in Blantyre, South Lanarkshire, the daughter of Gerry Ward, a council health and safety manager, and his wife Helen.
 She attended the co-educational Roman Catholic John Ogilvie High School in Hamilton.
 She studied environmental planning at the University of Strathclyde, graduating with a Bachelor of Arts degree in 2001.
 While studying she lived with her father.
 Her parents had separated, and later divorced, as a result of her father's drinking which developed into severe alcoholism.

 From 2001 to 2007, Lennon worked as a planning officer for South Lanarkshire Council.
 She married at the age of 24 but felt forced to exclude her father from the wedding because of his alcoholism; he died at the age of 60.

 After leaving South Lanarkshire Council, she worked as a surveyor for commercial property consultancy Knight Frank, also freelancing as a planning consultant, until her election in 2012.

 Political career

+Early political career

+Motivated by the 2008 financial crash and a desire to challenge the incoming Conservative government, Lennon joined the Labour Party during the 2010 election campaign.
+She had previously helped done leafleting for her uncle, who was a local Labour councillor.

+She later transitioned into local politics when she was elected to represent the Hamilton North and East ward in the 2012 South Lanarkshire Council election, a role she held until 2016.